The complex Lorentzian Leech lattice and the bimonster (II): The reflection group of the Lorentzian Leech lattice

 \section{The reflection group of the Lorentzian Leech lattice}

-We have already stated the main results of \cite{TB:EL} in the introduction.
-Since all our work build on them, we repeat these results here in some more detail.
+Chiefly to set up notation, we need to recall a few results from \cite{TB:EL} in some detail.
 Then we prove a couple of small lemmas.
-As mentioned in the introduction, let $L$ be the direct sum of the complex Leech lattice and a hyperbolic cell. \begin{topic}{\bf Observation:} {\it The lattice $L$ contains $26$ vectors of norm $-3$ (called the {\it simple roots}) that have inner products prescribed by \eqref{ipd}, with $p = 2 + \omega$ (see 3.1 of \cite{TB:EL}).
-So $L \simeq L_p$, where $L_p$ is defined in \ref{defDtoL}. } \end{topic} We want to study the action of $\Gamma = \PP \Aut(L)$ on $ Y = \PP_+(L^{\CC}) \simeq \CC H^{13}$.
+As before, let $L$ be the direct sum of the complex Leech lattice and a hyperbolic cell.
+Let $L_3$ be the lattice defined in \ref{defDtoL}. \begin{topic}{\bf Observation:} {\it Since both $L$ and $L_3$ have signature $(1,13)$ and satisfy $pL' = L$ and $p L_3' = L_3$, it follows that $L \simeq L_3$.
+This can also be directly proved by showing that the lattice $L$ contains $26$ vectors of norm $-3$ (called the {\it simple roots}) that have inner products prescribed by \eqref{ipd} (see 3.1 of \cite{TB:EL}). } \end{topic} We want to study the action of $\Gamma = \PP \Aut(L)$ on $ Y = \PP_+(L^{\CC}) \simeq \CC H^{13}$.
 Note that the simple roots of $L$ correspond to the vertices of the graph $D$.
 A vertex of $D$ and the corresponding simple root of $L$ are denoted by the same symbol.
-If $\lbrace r,s \rbrace$ is an edge of $D$, then the $\omega$--reflections in the simple roots $r$ and $s$ braid.
+If $\lbrace r,s \rbrace$ is an edge of $D$, then the $\omega$-reflections in the simple roots $r$ and $s$ braid.
 If $\lbrace r,s \rbrace$ is not an edge, then the reflections commute.
 As mentioned in \ref{th-el}(a), the order three complex reflections in the $26$ simple roots generate $\Aut(L)$.

-The construction of $L$ given in \ref{defDtoL} implies that the group of {\it diagram automorphisms} $Q \simeq 2. \op{L}_3(3)$ acts on the complex hyperbolic space $Y = \PP_+(L^{\CC})$.
-The action of $\op{L}_3(3)$ on $L$ point-wise fixes a two dimensional primitive sub-lattice $F$ of $L$ having a basis $w = ( w_{\cP}, w_{\cL} )$ where
+The construction of $L$ given in \ref{defDtoL} implies that the group of {\it diagram automorphisms} $Q \simeq 2. \op{PGL}(3, \FF_3)$ acts on the complex hyperbolic space $Y = \PP_+(L^{\CC})$.
+The action of $\op{PGL}(3, \FF_3)$ on $L$ point-wise fixes a two dimensional primitive sub-lattice $F$ of $L$ having a basis $w = ( w_{\cP}, w_{\cL} )$ where

 for any $x \in \cP$ and $l \in \cL$.
 We shall make a detailed study of the lattice $F$ in section \ref{sec-fixed}.
 From the inner products given in \eqref{ipd}, it is easy to check that for all $x \in \cP$ and $l \in \cL$, we have,